Crafting In-context Examples according to LMs' Parametric Knowledge: Abstract

 \section{Abstract}

-In-context learning has been applied to knowledge-rich tasks such as question answering.
-In such scenarios, in-context examples are used to trigger a behaviour in the language model: namely, it should surface information stored in its parametric knowledge.
-We study the construction of in-context example sets, with a focus on the {parametric} knowledge of the model regarding in-context examples.
-We identify `known' examples, where models can correctly answer from its parametric knowledge, and `unknown' ones.
-Our experiments show that prompting with `unknown' examples decreases the performance, potentially as it encourages hallucination rather than searching its parametric knowledge.
+In-context learning can improve the performances of knowledge-rich tasks such as question answering.
+In such scenarios, in-context examples trigger a language model (LM) to surface information stored in its parametric knowledge.
+We study how to better construct in-context example sets, based on whether the model is aware of the in-context examples.
+We identify `known' examples, where models can correctly answer from their parametric knowledge, and `unknown' ones.
+Our experiments show that prompting with `unknown' examples decreases the performance, potentially as it encourages hallucination rather than searching for its parametric knowledge.
 Constructing an in-context example set that presents both known and unknown information performs the best across diverse settings.
-We perform analysis on three multi-answer question answering datasets, which allows us to further study answer set ordering strategies based on the LM's knowledge about each answer.
-Together, our study sheds lights on how to best construct in-context example sets for knowledge-rich tasks.\footnote{Our code is available at \url{https://github.com/lilys012/known_examples}.}
+We perform analysis on three multi-answer question answering datasets, which allows us to further study answer set ordering strategies based on the LM's knowledge of each answer.
+Together, our study sheds light on how to best construct in-context example sets for knowledge-rich tasks.\footnote{Our code is available at \url{https://github.com/lilys012/known_examples}.}